marindie/marindie.github.io/_posts/Oracle/2019-02-18-Oracle-CSV-SQLPLUS-EN.md

 6. The DELIMETER value is '&' in this example.
 7. In this example, the SQL query is hard coded, but this part can be dynamic using shell script(bash).
 See below

+# However, when you check out the results, you would be disappointed by the mess.
+There are so many new empty lines.
+# After that, I tried to solve this issue and the following code display the result in a way I expected.

 # PL/SQL Block in bash

 1. This bash script assumes that user will pass two parameters. [ $1 $2 accordingly..
 Ex) test.sh "test" "select * from test"]